akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-08.md

 # Week 4 (Oct 1 - Oct 8)

-# PLACEHOLDERS ARE BELOW, WILL UPDATE ACCORDINGLY:

 ## Summary

-We had a meeting on Sept 27 to go through and aligned on the

-- expected final product,
-- project set up tools to used,
-- common working practise (like coding style, PR practise, Lint & Test check etc),
-- High Level System Design
-- A mininum viable product (MVP) which contains the barebone of the simple basic function we tried to achieve by next week based on the workflow
-- Initial distribution of tasks
+Meeting on 1 October to monitor and tackle issues.
+Following are notes from meeting:

+- Clarified direction for the CLI with proper naming conventions.
+Focused on making sure we can read different pipelines and repositories.
+- Ensured that the Click API triggers function calls directly, not YAML.
+- Brainstormed a high level **Controller class** and how it interfaces with the different components.
+- Discussed the data store architecture and how the controller interfaces with **MongoDB** and **MySQL**.
+- Breaking down issues into smaaller,specific and deliverable tasks.
+We previously had tasks that were too generic and vague.
+- Team specific practice of having a development branch before pushing to main

-This week meeting chairperson & report writer - Chin Next week meeting chairperson - Akshay
+This week meeting chairperson & report writer - Akshay Next week meeting chairperson -

 # Completed tasks